eDuuck/demo-repo/README.md

 This is a simple test of making a file on GitHub

-I've commited to make a change in the file at this stage of the learning process.
+I commited to make some changes in the file at a previous stage of the learning process.

+## Thoughts on git

+Git may be useful, but god damn is it messy to get into.